The winners of the 2019 Boundary Waters Teen Essay Contest are:

-- The writer of the winning essay will be contacted by phone and then publicly announced on March 5, 2019.
+- The writer of the winning essay will announced on at www.elyoutfittingcompany.com/essaycontest on or about March 5, 2019.

 - Limit of one essay per person.
 All essays must be original work by entrant.

 - All essays become the property of Ely Outfitting Company which reserves the right to print, edit and display essays.

 - Any essay entered in this contest cannot be entered in future contests.